mesonbuild/meson/docs/markdown/Precompiled-headers.md

 --

-Once you have a file to precompile, you can enable the use of pch for a give target with a *pch* keyword argument.
+Once you have a file to precompile, you can enable the use of pch for a given target with a *pch* keyword argument.
 As an example, let's assume you want to build a small C binary with precompiled headers.
 Let's say the source files of the binary use the system headers `stdio.h` and `string.h`.
 Then you create a header file `pch/myexe_pch.h` with this